gorriecoe/silverstripe-menu/README.md

 ## Nested and flat menus

-By default menus will be nested, which means links can have child links associated with them.
-If you need a flat menu structure, you can do so by adding `nested: false` to the yml file as shown below.
+By default menus will be flat, which means links can not have child links associated with them.
+If you need a nested menu structure, you can do so by adding `allow_children: true` to the yml file as shown below.

 ```
 gorriecoe\Menu\Models\MenuSet:
   sets:
     footer:
       title: Footer menu
-      nested: false
+      allow_children: true
 ```

 ## Adding links to menus